olcf/olcf-user-docs/services_and_applications/slate/use_cases/nginx_hello_world.rst

 steps needed to set up an NGINX web server on OpenShift that serves a static html file.
 This example assumes that you have an allocation on the cluster.

-First make sure that you are in the correct project:
+First, make sure that you are in the correct project:

 .. code-block:: text